 When deciding to upgrade to the current release of Ensemble you may want to review the new features and enhancements as well as any compatibility issues of this and any intervening releases since you last installed Ensemble.
-The following chapters in the Ensemble Release Notes
+See the following for this information:

 Ensemble runs on top of Caché.
 This means that, in addition to changes in Ensemble, the new Ensemble release includes a large number of changes in the underlying Caché technologies as outlined in the following table.